barteqcz/NanoRDS/README.md

 ### Tweaking the features

-In case you want the program to use RBDS, or if you want it to not use Stereo encoder, take a look into the *Makefile* file.
-There you will find descriptions.<br>
-RBDS is disabled by default, but Stereo is enabled by default.
+If you prefer the program to utilize RBDS or disable the Stereo encoder, refer to the Makefile file for relevant instructions.
+RBDS is disabled by default, while Stereo is enabled by default.

 ### Compilation